mattgiguere/chirondb/README.md

    - *date*: the date of a logs to restore in yymmdd format.
  - **examples**:

-    From the command line:
+    - From the command line:
     ```sh
     addEnviron.py 150314
     ```

-    From within python:
+    - From within Python:
     ```python
     import addEnviron as ae
     as.addEnviron(150314)